mattmakai/fullstackpython.com/content/pages/examples/django/django-utils-translation-pgettext.markdown

-title: django.utils.translation pgettext code examples
+title: django.utils.translation pgettext Example Code
 category: page
 slug: django-utils-translation-pgettext-examples
-sortorder: 500011502
+sortorder: 500011507
 toc: False
 sidebartitle: django.utils.translation pgettext
-meta: Python example code for the pgettext function from the django.utils.translation module of the Django project.
+meta: Python example code for the pgettext callable from the django.utils.translation module of the Django project.

-pgettext is a function within the django.utils.translation module of the Django project.
+pgettext is a callable within the django.utils.translation module of the Django project.

 ## Example 1 from django-allauth